mlissner/michaeljaylissner.com/content/cluster-analysis-charts-fun-trendy-bad.md

 Please?

-<i>EDIT: I should add - don't use line graphs for things that don't progress from A to B to C either.
-For those things, use bar graphs, or column graphs.</i>
+*EDIT: I should add - don't use line graphs for things that don't progress from A to B to C either.
+For those things, use bar graphs, or column graphs.*